Avengers: Endgame: Production

 The film's official title, Avengers: Endgame, and final U.S. release date of April 26, 2019, were revealed with the film's first trailer in December 2018.
 Visual effects for the film were created by Industrial Light & Magic, Weta Digital, DNEG, Framestore, Cinesite, Digital Domain, Rise, Lola VFX, Cantina Creative, Capital T, Technicolor VFX, and Territory Studio.
 Like previous MCU films, Lola worked on the de-aging scenes; the film has 200 de-aging and aging shots.
 Downey, Evans, Ruffalo, Hemsworth, Johansson, and Renner were de-aged to their 2012 appearances for scenes recreated from The Avengers (2012).
 Michael Douglas, John Slattery, and Stan Lee were also de-aged for the 1970 New Jersey scene, and Douglas's appearance in The Streets of San Francisco was referenced.
-Lola aged Evans for the final scene, where he is an elderly man, with make-up and a stand-in.
+Lola aged Evans for the final scene, where he is an elderly man, with makeup and a stand-in.
 Jeffrey Ford and Matthew Schmidt were the film's editors.